mail-my-ballot/mail-my-ballot/README.md

 ```bash
 yarn bootstrap && yarn build && yarn lint && yarn test
 ```
+Please do this before you submit a PR.

 ## Adding a State
 To add a new state, you will need to complete the following steps: